Blog

 embedded as a subsystem in the overall technical documentation system:

-Fig. 5 Overall system technical documentation
+Fig. 5 Overall system Technical documentation

-3.3 Digitalized clinical trial
+3.3 Digitized clinical trial

 • Clinical trial plan (Appendix XV, Chapter II, Section 3 of the MDR)